 Potato chips and gout link

-In the lack of a better word, potato chips must be avoided if you have gout.
+Potato chips must be avoided if you have gout.
 There are 3 main reasons for this.
 The first one is this is processed food and as such, it comes with various ingredients, chemicals, and ‘’additions’’ that are not good for health.
 Each healthy diet will claim the same and you know that as a gout sufferer, you need to eat only healthy foods.

 Secondly, potato chips are carbs that will be transferred into sugar very quickly after digestion.
 That sugar can spike uric acid and start creating crystals inside the joints.
 Once this happens, you are looking at a gout flare.
 Add the fact sugar can help you gain weight (something all gout patients must avoid) and you can understand why this food is simply bad.